Component

 Cancel has the effect that the component becomes a data component.

-• If the component to be cancelled is CURRENT, it will suspend execution internally.
+- If the component to be cancelled is

-• If the component to be cancelled is passive, scheduled, interrupted or standby, the component becomes a data component.
+, scheduled, interrupted or standby, the component becomes a data component. - If the component to be cancelled is

-• If the component to be cancelled is waiting, the wait will be terminated, the attribute failed set and the component becomes a data component.
+, the request will be terminated, the attribute failed set, and the component becomes a data component. - If the component to be cancelled is waiting, the wait will be terminated, the attribute failed set and the component becomes a data component.

 Examples